-Another platform we are providing our young people is the GIMUN Educational Exchange Program(GEEP) which will connect our participants to other MUNs and programs in Europe, America and Asia.
+Another platform we are providing our young people is the GIMUN Educational Exchange Programme(GEEP) which connects our participants to other MUNs and programs in other parts of Africa, Europe, Asia and USA.
 We want young people to get connected so that they can learn from each other.
 This will let them understand other people’s culture and become more tolerant.
 Change in environment sometimes widens the person’s scope of ideas.
 More and better ideas are acquired and this better the life of individuals.

 Several Modules are developed under the scheme.

 GIMUN Advocacy was established to give a voice to the marginalized groups in our societies to tell their story, claim their rights and create the social change we all strive to achieve.

 We identify sensitive and important human right issues in our societies, conduct research to ascertain the cause, consequence, the way forward and run campaigns aimed at putting these issues in the spot light just as the UN does through its agencies like UNESCO, UNHCR etc.

 Through our campaigns, we advocate for human rights, justice, equality and gender balance, better living conditions, safe environmental practices and a vibrant democracy in line with our mission to champion the promotion of the ideals and principles of the UN system as relevant to the people of the world.